prusa3d/Prusa-Firmware/README.md

 Please find firmware builds with MeatPack support enabled in the "Releases" section of this repository.

+### NOTE: Currently only version 3.9.3 has MeatPack support enabled!

 ---

 This repository contains the source code and the development versions of the firmware running on the [Original Prusa i3](https://prusa3d.com/) MK3S/MK3/MK2.5S/MK2.5 line of printers.